Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 • Your school closed within 120 days after you withdrew if your loans were first disbursed before July 1, 2020 (180 days if your loans were first disbursed on or after July 1, 2020)

-Only federal student loans can be discharged directly with the application due to school closure and other circumstances.
+Only federal student loans can be discharged due to school closure and other circumstances.
 For private loans, you must contact your lender directly to see if you will qualify with them.

 False Certification Discharge